 - Paper Structure

-- The first hour is usually a seminar conducted by NHNZ staff members with knowledge
+The first hour is usually a seminar conducted by professionals in the Science and Natural History Filmmaking industry.

-When possible, the third hour is given over to a viewing of and discussion about a film, often made by a previous student on the course.
+When possible, the third hour is given to viewing and discussion of a film, often by a previous student or other professionals in the industry.

 - Teaching Arrangements

-- Bernard, S. C. (2011).
+- Bernard, S. C. (2016).
 Documentary Storytelling.
 Creative Nonfiction on Screen.
-(Third or Fourth Edition) Focal Press
+(Fourth Edition) Focal Press

 - Graduate Attributes Emphasised